Modular forms of virtually real-arithmetic type I -- Mixed mock modular forms yield vector-valued modular forms: Connection to other notions of modular forms

 The goal of this section is to reformulate and extend results of~\cite{kuga-shimura-1960} on the spaces $\rmM_k(\sym^\sfd)$.
 The main result is recorded in Proposition~\ref{prop:embedding-of-modular-forms}.
 We base the whole section on two observations: The covariance of the vector-valued raising operator in Equation~\eqref{eq:def:raising-operator-vector-valued} and the $\SL{2}(\RR)$-invariance of the vector-valued polynomial in Equation~\eqref{eq:invariant-polynomial-negative-weight}.

 We start by defining a vector-valued raising operator.
 We could extract it in essence from either~\cite{kuga-shimura-1960} or~\cite{zemel-2015}, but prefer to give a clean and short proof of its covariance.
-Recall that $\Poly(X,1)$ with the slash action of weight~$-1$ is isomorphic to $\std = \sym^1$ as an~$\SL{2}(\RR)$-representation.
+Recall that $\Poly(X,1)$ with the slash action of weight~$-1$ is isomorphic to $\std = \sym^1$ as an~$\SL{2}(\RR)$-re\-pres\-en\-ta\-tion.
 Set

-Throughout the paper, we use the notation $\rmR^\sfd_k := \rmR_{k + \sfd-1} \circ \cdots \circ \rmR_k$.
+Throughout the paper, we use the notation $\vvR^\sfd_k := \vvR_{k + \sfd-1} \circ \cdots \circ \vvR_k$.

-It is possible to give a closed formula for the action of $\rmR^\sfd_k$: \begin{lemma} For any smooth $f$ we have that
+It is possible to give a closed formula for the action of $\vvR^\sfd_k$: \begin{lemma} For any smooth $f$ we have that